canro91/canro91.github.io/_posts/2022-12-13-LessonsOnHangfireAndOrmLite.md

 For the In-Memory Hangfire implementation, the `SucceededJobs()` method from the monitoring API returns jobs from most recent to oldest.
 There's no need for pagination.
 Look at the `Reverse()` method in the [SucceededJobs() source code](https://github.com/HangfireIO/Hangfire.InMemory/blob/master/src/Hangfire.InMemory/InMemoryMonitoringApi.cs#L308).

-I had to find out why an ASP.NET health check was only working for the first time.
+I had to find out why an ASP.NET health check was only working the first time.
 It turned out that the code was paginating the successful jobs, always looking for the oldest successful jobs.
 Like this,

 ```csharp
 public class HangfireSucceededJobsHealthCheck : IHealthCheck